Explore answers to frequently asked questions.

 Will the fund prompt competition among nonprofits?

 The fund is intended to help achieve shared community goals.
 Often, multiple nonprofits work together on a collective goal, such as homelessness, and joint funding requests are often accepted.
 We do encourage collaboration and plan to award grants to programs that increase the capabilities and capacity of other local nonprofit organizations.
-Read our grant making process.
+Read about our grant making process.

 Will the fund compete with area nonprofits for funding?